dnschnur/piday.github.com/faq/index.md

 - What is Pi Day? - Pi Day is [awesome](http://en.wikipedia.org/wiki/Pi_Day){:target="_blank"}!

 - Why Pi Day? - Pi Day is the bride's favorite non-standard holiday; and since both the bride and groom are in science and technology fields, what better day to celebrate their love?
-Plus, pi is a way easier date to remember.
+Plus, it makes remembering their anniversary much easier.

 - Why are you getting married in NH when you live in CA? - We lived in the Upper Valley for almost a decade, and it's where our friends and family live.
 What better place to get married than where it all began?